 Cognitive Behavioral Therapy (CBT)

-Cognitive behavioral therapy (CBT) is an evidence-based form of psychotherapy that aims to transform dysfunctional emotions, behaviors, and thoughts by recognizing negative or irrational beliefs.
+Cognitive Behavioral Therapy (CBT) is an evidence-based form of psychotherapy that aims to transform dysfunctional emotions, behaviors, and thoughts by recognizing negative or irrational beliefs.
 This approach focuses on present time and reality and doesn’t thoroughly delve into childhood or past trauma.

 How Does Cognitive Behavioral Therapy Work?

-Originally, CBT started to treat depression, but research indicates that it can address a wide array of conditions such as anxiety, post-traumatic disorder, and phobias.
-Research has shown this approach to be effective in both traditional face-to-face sessions and telehealth appointments.
+Originally, CBT started to treat depression, but research indicates that it can address a wide array of conditions such as:

 The 3 Basic Principles of CBT